 Summer break is [conjugated form of “to be”] loved [past participle of the main verb] by [preposition] my friends.

-However, sentences written in the passive voice don’t necessarily need a preposition.
+However, sentences written in passive voice don’t necessarily need a preposition.
 Take a look at the example sentences below:

 The check was paid.